Jacob Gatewood: Gastonia Ghost Peppers

 On April 18, 2024, Gatewood signed with the Gastonia Ghost Peppers of the Atlantic League of Professional Baseball.
 In 118 appearances for Gastonia, he slashed .295/.395/.607 with 31 home runs, 121 stolen bases, and 13 stolen bases.
 Gatewood became a free agent following the season.

 New York Yankees

 On March 21, 2025, Gatewood signed a minor league contract with the New York Yankees.
-He elected free agency on November 6.
+He made 73 appearances split between the Double-A Somerset Patriots and Triple-A Scranton/Wilkes-Barre RailRiders, slashing a combined .206/.295/.374 with seven home runs, 29 RBI, and five stolen bases.
+Gatewood elected free agency following the season on November 6.